-GLE 650 Capstone Project
+GLE 650 Capstone

-This course is one of two final capstone options available for the Strategic Leadership program.
-This course gives an opportunity for students to do an applied study and research project of their choice related to the field of strategic leadership that is practical for their situation.
-It will include a literature review plus an action research component which uses quantitative and/or qualitative research.
-(Offered every semester).
+This course is the final capstone in the Strategic Leadership program.
+It is an opportunity for students to do an applied research study of a topic of their choice related to the field of strategic leadership.
+It will include a literature review plus an action research project which uses quantitative and/or qualitative research.
+The capstone project course is designed to demonstrate your accumulated training and education in Strategic Leadership in a single original project of your choice, subject to the Capstone Chair's approval and under the additional supervision of a faculty Capstone Community facilitator.